- Andrew Begun, co-founder and chief technology officer, a former engineering manager at Microsoft who helped create InfoPath,

 - Taqi Jaffri, co-founder, was a principal product manager at Microsoft on the Windows team.

-- Luis Martí, chief science officer, an artificial intelligence researcher with academic experience at Carlos II de Madrid, Federal Fluminense and Inria.
+- Luis Martí, chief science officer, an artificial intelligence researcher with academic experience at Carlos III de Madrid, Federal Fluminense and Inria.

 - Alan Yates, chief business officer, a former Microsoft executive who has worked with a number of tech startups over the past decade in business development roles.